kwantam/bls12-381_hash/src/README.md

 - gcc >= 8 or clang >= 7
 - make
 - bash
-- a working version of `dd` (GNU coreutils or similar)
 - Optional: clang-format, clang-tidy, cppcheck
-- To run tests: sagemath
+- To run tests: sagemath and a working version of `dd` (GNU coreutils or similar)

 ## Quickstart